-Deepening the knowledge of current academic literature on a specific topic, which can be freely chosen from the program in consultation with the supervisor.
-Deepening the knowledge of appropriate research methods, as well as gaining experience in their application.
+Deepening the knowledge of current academic literature on a specific topic, which can be freely chosen from the Sustainable Management and Technlogy program in consultation with the supervisor.
+Increase knowledge of appropriate research methods, as well as gaining further experience in their application.

-After completing the module, students are able to derive complex scientific questions and to work on them independently using adequate scientific methods.
-In doing so, they demonstrate their ability to think analytically on their own.
-They are able to present their results conclusively, discuss them, and draw final conclusions.
+After completing the module, students are able to derive complex issues from the field of sustainable management and technology and to work on them independently on the basis of suitable scientific methods.
+In doing so, they demonstrate their ability to think analytically and work scientifically on their own.
+They are able to present their results coherently, discuss them and draw conclusions from them.